Mac users: If you are trying to install on Mac OS, see Troubleshoot Acrobat Reader installation on Mac OS.

 - A file stops downloading prematurely.

-- Any of the following errors occur:
+- Any of the following error messages appear:

 "The server returned extended information."